 Students will learn to identify carburetor systems and EFI fuel systems on various outboards and sterndrives.
 They will gain hands-on experience in diagnosing minor fuel system problems, rebuilding carburetors and performing basic carburetion synchronization adjustments on various fuel system configurations.
-Upon completion of this course, students will be familiar with procedures to diagnose, troubleshoot and repair various fuel systems.
+Upon completion of this course, students will be familiar with procedures to diagnose, troubleshoot and repair various fuel systems with special attention to carburetors and EFI systems.
 Various types of oils and lubricant rating systems used in the marine industry are covered, as well as troubleshooting and repairing different types of lubrication systems.
-Lab 56.00

-Catalog UTI (Motorcycle/Marine) Prerequisites None Equipment outboard and sterndrive engines Campus UTI Orlando, FL
+UTI (Motorcycle/Marine) Prerequisites

+outboard and sterndrive engines